Listed building consent

 - details and a supporting statement explaining why the work is desirable or necessary,

 - any photographs and other supporting material

-- Knowledge of the site is also recommended (see the Vale of White Horse Design Guide, Section 1.2).
+- Knowledge of the site is also recommended (see the Joint Design Guide).

 You may find our Heritage Statement Template useful.